Frugal Activities For Hot Summer Days

 Our pets give us unconditional love.
 And they love to be petted or brushed.
 So indulge both of you.
 Studies show that petting an animal lowers your blood pressure.

 Let’s face it.
 It’s often just too hot to garden.
-It’s all I can do to water my patio plants and give them a trim every few days.
+I can only water my patio plants and trim them every few days.

-If you’re in the mood to do something more creative, gather some tiny items and small plants and create a terrarium or indoor fairy garden.
-Maybe as a gift for someone you care about.
+If you want something more creative, gather some tiny items and small plants and create a terrarium or indoor fairy garden.
+You could keep it or give it as a gift for someone you care about.

-I don’t watch a lot of TV.
-But occasionally I will indulge in a silly and implausible Lifetime movie.
+I don’t watch much TV, but occasionally, I will indulge in a silly and implausible Lifetime movie.

 Create a decorative vignette.